-Dave Ellis, born in Derby in July 1986, is a four-time world paratriathlon champion as well as holding five European crowns – and in 2022 he became a Commonwealth Games gold medallist.
+Dave Ellis, born in Derby in July 1986, is a five-time world paratriathlon champion as well as holding five European crowns – and in 2022 he became a Commonwealth Games gold medallist.

 Since getting involved with paratriathlon just under a decade ago, the Brit has become one of the leading athletes in the vision impaired (PTVI) category.